 And that’s when everything changed radically.

-I took an extended leave and without any specific plans, I decided to accept an invitation from my brother to visit him on the island of Bora Bora, in French Polynesia.
+I took an extended leave and without any specific plans, I decided to accept an invitation from my brother to visit him in French Polynesia.
 He had been living there on his sailboat for 6 months and it seemed to be paradise.
 When I got there I had a hard time adjusting to this new reality.
 I thought this was the kind of lifestyle reserved for others, people you see in the magazines, in the movies.
 I had never set foot on a sailboat before and even trying to dive a few meters down seemed a huge achievement…

 I stayed almost 3 months on my brother’s boat between Bora Bora & Raiatea, swimming and diving every day with sharks and rays, visiting the reef and making friend with the fishes of each coral patch, etc … It was magical.
 Being away from media and the civilized world also helped to take stock, to rest and to think about my life without interference.